VanLuigi/Threat-Hunting-brute-force-persistence/README.md

 ## Overview

 This case study documents the end-to-end investigation of a suspected compromise on a finance workstation (`npt-ws01`).
-The incident began with a user report of repeated login prompts overnight and evolved into a confirmed intrusion involving credential abuse, remote execution, multiple persistence mechanisms, and indicators of lateral movement.
+The incident began with a user report of repeated login prompts overnight and evolved into a confirmed intrusion involving credential abuse, remote execution, and multiple persistence mechanisms.

 The investigation was conducted using Microsoft Sentinel (KQL-based hunting), leveraging device logon, process, network, file, and registry telemetry.
 The analysis followed NIST SP 800-61 guidelines for incident handling and mapped attacker behaviours to the MITRE ATT&CK framework.